William Kingsmill (priest): Biography

 William Kingsmill was professed to the Rule of Saint Benedict at St. Swithun's Priory (Winchester Cathedral) in 1513.
 Upon joining the Benedictine Monastery he took on the name of his home town Basyng and was known as William Basyng until 1540.
 During his time as a monk, Basyng obtained several secular appointments.
 Bishop Foxe of Winchester ordained Basyng as a Deacon in 1521.
 Two years later, Basyng was fully ordained as a priest.
 During his time as a monk, Basyng studied logic, philosophy and theology, and was granted the degree of Bachelor of Theology by University of Oxford on 1 June 1526.
 Over the next three years, Basyng participated in four public disputations on theology, and received his licence to preach in January 1529.
 His final disputation was presented on 4 February, and he received his Doctorate in Theology on 15 March 1529.

 Basyng became a leader within the priory due to his education and experience with the outside world as a secular cleric.
 In 1529, when Henry VIII summoned the Reformation Parliament, he also summoned a meeting of Bishops, Deans, Priors and leading monks and clergy to a Convocation of Canterbury.
 Basyng was summoned as a representative for St. Swithun's, along with his prior, Henry Broke.
 Basyng may not have attended, though Prior Broke seems to have been present.
 As a lesser clergyman, Basyng's selection to the Convocation singled him out for future promotion, such as then Archdeacons Stephen Gardiner and Thomas Cranmer.

 Over the next six years, Basing rose within the ranks of the Priory to the position of "Hordarius et Coquinarius" meaning in charge of the kitchens, and over the non-sacred property of the monastery.
 When Henry VIII commissioned an evaluation of all the property held by the monastery in 1535, Basyng controlled the largest amount of wealth, second only to the Prior.
 Though Basyng was not the subprior, he was still controlled enough respect at the monastery, and enough political power outside St. Swithun's to be a viable candidate for the next prior.
-Prior Bloke had served as subprior for almost ten years before his election for prior in 1524.
+Prior Broke had served as subprior for almost ten years before his election for Prior in 1524.
 Broke had served with little to no complaint during his tenure, but with the legal and religious changes of the 1530s, his conservative position on church doctrine made him a target for reformers.